 The proposed delimitation for the HCCG is subject to approval by the National Institute of Cultural Heritage and represents the first step in the regulation of urban and architectural actions in the sector.
 After its approval, regulations will be promoted to the management process of the Historical Centre, which, on the basis of urban or architectural elements, will regulate:

-Emerging buildings classified as monuments that make feasible the use of community, administrative, religious and cultural apparatuses.
+Buildings classified as monuments and used for community, administrative, religious and cultural activities.

 Simple polarizing buildings that in their organization of space, form and function conform to and delimit entire blocks.